NREL/BESTEST-GSR-ARCHIVE/README.md

 * project_name.json is the analysis json
 * project_name.zip contains all the files needed for the analysis json to run the analysis.

-##### OpenStudio Cloud Management Console

-Once the analysis has finished, go to the main page for the analysis and under the 'Downloads' section click 'CSV (Results)' to download the CSV file.
-Then copy it into the 'results' directory and rename it to match the name of the previous section specific CSV file.

 #### Workflow

-This directory contains example workflows that can be run with the OpenStudio CLI to generate test cases and run simulations.
+There is a subdirectory for each BESTEST test case.
+Each directory has a unique 'workflow.osw' file that used to generate the OSM, IDF file, and the simulation results.
 See link for documentation on the OpenStudio CLI. http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/

 There are two sample workflows in the 'workflow' directory, both generate test case 600EN.
-One articulations the model with OpenStudio and runs an OpenStudio reporting measure.
+One articulates the model with OpenStudio and runs an OpenStudio reporting measure.
 The other imports an externally generated IDF file and run the same OpenStudio reporting measure as the osm generated test case.
 The only change the reporting measure makes to the IDF is to inject output variable requests needed by the reporting measure.
 Below is a list of files that are generated when the CLI is used to run an OSW.
 * workflow.osw is the only file currently committed ot the repository.
-The can identifies the seed model, weather file, location of measures and other resoruces, and the workflow steps that are defined.
+The file identifies the seed model, weather file, location of measures and other resources, and the workflow steps that are defined.
 It can be viewed and edited with a text editor.
 * The run directory contains the final OSM, IDF, and simulation results from EnergyPlus.
 * The reports directory contains html files generated by reporting measures or EnergyPlus.
-* out.osw is geneated after running a simulation with the CLI.
+* out.osw is generated after running a simulation with the CLI.
 It is a copy of 'workflow.osw' overloaded with logging from the measure and simulation runs.
 The data in 'step_values' can be used to populate the results.csv file.
+* Only the two .osw files are saved to the repository, however the 'results' directory contains the OSM file, IDF file, and simulation results.
+* If you run the BESTEST test cases using 'run_all_generate_reports.rb' it will clean out these directories after using what it needs.
+You can commment out the script lines that do this, or you can manually run an OSW with the CLI if you want to inspect files not found in the zip file.

 Note: the current reporting measures are setup for a specific system confirguration, and in some cases, are expecting objects of specific names.
-If externally generated IDF files don't match the expected structurea and names then the reporting measures, or a copy of it, will need to be altered.
-The reporting measures could be made more robust so they don't rely on specific names, and support mutliple possible system configurations.
+If externally generated IDF files don't match the expected structure and names then the reporting measures, or a copy of it, will need to be altered.
+The reporting measures could be made more robust so they don't rely on specific names, and support multiple possible system configurations.

 ### Results
 The 'results' folder at the top of the repository is used to populate the 'YourData' tab of the ASHRAE Standard 140-2014 XLSX files.
 The spreadsheet is setup to display this data on all of the charts.

 ##### Files in 'results' folder.
-* The three CSV files with 'runner.RegisterValue' data are copied here from the server.
+* The is a file nameed 'workflow_results.csv' files with 'runner.RegisterValue' data are copied here from the out.osw files from individual test cases.
 * There are three scrips, one for each of the three sections (Enelope, Cooling, Heating).
 * The 'resources' folder contains raw Excel files from ASHRAE Standard 140-2014.
 * Copies of these Excel files are created at the top of the 'results' folder.
 There are four files here because the Coooling script generates two Excel files.
 * There is an extra copy of each resulting Excel file with "_OS" at the end of the name.
-These contain the same results but have program infomraiton for OpenStudio instead of EnergyPlus.
+These contain the same results but have program information for OpenStudio instead of EnergyPlus.

 ##### How the reporting script works.
 * Raw Excel File opened and copied.
 * CSV results loaded and converted to a hash.
 * Data from results hash is used to edit the copied Excel file.
 * Excel file is saved when changes are done.
-* This should be re-run anytime a new Analysis Spreadsheet is run.
+* This should be re-run anytime simulations are re-ran. 'run_all_generate_reports.rb' will do this for you.
 * The script is setup to run from the 'results' directory.
-* Sometimes Excel Charts won't update unless you copy and paste data in "YourData" worksheet after running the script and opening the file; maybe Excel does not always recognize when file changed via RubyXL?

 ### Next Steps

 * Add to EnergyPlus integration testing
     * Branches can be checked for unexpected changes in BESTEST results
-* Extend tests to additional ASHRAE Standard 140-2014 sections beyond 179D requireemnts.
+* Extend tests to additional ASHRAE Standard 140-2014 sections beyond 179D requirements.
-* Setup post processing script to work from either results.csv or collection of individual out.osw files.
-    * Most direct way to do this is to add in code to create results.csv from individual osw files, then call the existing code as is.
-This will allow manual local runs using PAT or CLI.
-* Better support for multiple organization support.
+* Better multiple organization support.
+Specifically make it easier to maintain running tests across multiple modeling tools from different organizations.
-    * Add arguments to scripts to point to location of results and general information.
-Also good time to combine scripts under a single parent script.
+    * Each organization would be responsible for running their own tests, but  as much as the code base as possible can be shared and maintained together.
+* Publish high level results to something more dynamic than Excel.
+Specific interests outlined below.
+    * Create reporting with most current version of all tools shown at the same time.
+        * This repository is specifically setup for EnergyPlus tools, but this task could fall outside of this repository to support all 179d submissions, with a goal thathigh level data for different tools is easily accessible by the modeling community.
+    * Create reporting of the most current version of a tool against some number of prior releases of the same tool.